Useful tips and strategies for going into business with the one you love

 For example, if revenue is down and your partner is anxious, how can you give morale as a business partner and soothe as a romantic partner?
 Does your partner want space during these times, or do they want to feel closer

 Upfront conversations put more tools in your toolbox when times get tough.
 You’ll maintain closeness and reduce conflict even when you don’t feel your best emotionally.

 Just like businesses have regular meetings, it’s important to intentionally schedule time to check in with your partner.

 However, Andrew explains that these check-ins go beyond recent business progress.
 Take time to also touch on how your partner is doing that day.
+Then check on how the two of you are doing with each other.
 Regularly give your partner space to vent and make time to share a laugh together.